uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About the Collection

-The 53 photographs that make up the Donald R. Theophilus Boxing Photograph Collection depict the University of Idaho boxing team during its heyday.
+The Argonaut Photograph Collection features over 700 photos taken by The Argonaut staff members between the years 1980 and 1988.
+The images depict sporting events, academic groups, and other aspects of student life.

 {% include feature/item-figure.html objectid="boxing33" width="75" %}